Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

 \subsection{Generalized Contextuality}

+Generalized contextuality \cite{Spekkens2005} deals with preparations, transformations, and unsharp measurements (the latter equivalent to effect algebras defined by the set of effects in a GPT).
+It is a method to investigate the classicality of a system through operational equivalences.
+This approach is based on Leibniz's principle of indiscernibles, which states that if two objects possess the same properties, and therefore are indiscernible, then they are identical.

-The notion of generalized contextuality \cite{Spekkens2005}, dealing with preparations, transformations, and unsharp measurements (this one equivalent to effect algebras), is a way to inquire about the classicality of a system through operational equivalences.
-Operational equivalence on the states, the effects, and the transformations can be written as linear conditions \cite{selby2021contextuality}
+Generalized contextuality \cite{Spekkens2005} deals with preparations, transformations, and unsharp measurements (the latter equivalent to effect algebras defined by the set of effects in a GPT).
+It is a method to investigate the classicality of a system through operational equivalences.
+This approach is based on Leibniz's principle of indiscernibles, which states that if two objects possess the same properties, and therefore are indiscernible, then they are identical.